Who We Are

 What we got done last season.

-- Directed ~90% of membership dollars to Chapters
+- Directed nearly 90% of membership dollars to Chapters in direct and indirect support

-- Grew to 28 Chapters, 4 Add-On Chapters, and 5 all-season resort partners
+- Grew to 28 Chapters, seven trail-based organization Add-Ons, 3 Community Builder Add-ons, and 5 all-season resort partners

-- Oversaw more than 15,000 hours of volunteer labor
+- Oversaw more than 22,000 hours of volunteer labor in support of trail stewardship

-- Employed a peak of more than 20 individuals across our central office and Chapters
+- Employed more than 35 individuals across our central office and Chapters at the peak of the summer season

-- Enrolled seven outdoor-minded businesses in the 2021 VMBA Naming Grants program, which awarded a total of $33,500 to 8 different Chapters
+- Enrolled eight outdoor-minded businesses in the 2022 VMBA Naming Grants program, which awarded a total of $31,000 to 6 different Chapters for projects in 2023

-- In total, directed $425,000 to Chapters through base memberships, add-ons, Naming Grants, and VMBA Trail Grants
+- In total, directed over $435,000 to Chapters through base memberships, add-ons, Naming Grants, and VMBA Trail Grants

-- Continued our work of educating our members on the importance of trail etiquette through multiple video productions and blog posts
+- Continued our work of educating our members on the importance of trail etiquette through multiple video productions, blog posts, and promoting Ride with Gratitude

 - Had our work – both that of the office and individual Chapters – featured in multiple publications and podcasts

-- Helped found the Trails are Common Ground campaign to ensure all trail users have respectful, inclusive, safe, and enjoyable experiences on the trail
+- Promoted the Trails are Common Ground campaign to ensure all trail users have respectful, inclusive, safe, and enjoyable experiences out on the trail

 VMBA Board of Directors & Staff